laiti/ruuvistack/README.md

 Configure ruuvibridge token to `ruuvibridge/config.yml` under the `influxdb_publisher`.

 ### Ruuvi Gateway

 TODO

 ### Ruuvibridge

-Ruuvibridge is configured with just `ruuvibridge/config.yml`, example config is in `examples/ruuvibridge.config.yml.
+Ruuvibridge is configured with just `ruuvibridge/config.yml`, example config is in `examples/ruuvibridge.config.yml`.
 This setup uses the recommended **MQTT listener** mode.
 As the traffic between Mosquitto, Ruuvibridge and InfluxDB happens between Docker containers, no SSL is required.
+You can also create a template from variables in `.env` via `Makefile` with command `make ruuvibridge-config`

 Change the `username` and `password` under `mqtt_listener` to the ones you created in Mosquitto.
 And configure your Ruuvitag BT addressess under `tag_names` and you should be good to go.

-### Grafana queries
+### Grafana

-Once you've set up grafana, you can start querying Ruuvitag data if all works.
-Example query for single tag:
+Once you've set up Grafana, you can log in and start querying Ruuvitag data if all works.
+As stated above, the default login is `admin/admin`.
+Example query for single tag with offset (usually handy with humidity measurements):

 ```
 from(bucket: "ruuvi")
     |> range(start: v.timeRangeStart, stop: v.timeRangeStop)
     |> filter(fn: (r) => r._measurement == "ruuvi_measurements" and r._field == "temperature" and r.name == "Sauna")
+    |> map(fn: (r) => ({r with _value: float(v: r._value) - 5.75 }))
     |> aggregateWindow(every: v.windowPeriod, fn: mean, createEmpty: true)
     |> yield(name: "_time")
 ```

+The `r.name` requires that you've set up the `tag_names` in `ruuvibridge/config.yml` properly.

+### Telegram
+Grafana supports alert messages via Telegram out of the box.
+You can find some alert templates in the `doc/` directory.

 ## Sources